YumProjects/Tubular/README.md

 # Tubular

-Tubular is a command line web server for turning and file, folder, or application into a web server.
+Tubular is a command line web server tool for turning any file, folder, or application into web content.